HerrerAaron/RHC_Analytics/README.md

 ## Limitations

 - Since this project used observational and not experimental data, unmeasured confounding may still exist.
-Adjustment accounts for every measured covariate, but some unmeasured factor could still influence both the RHC decision and the outcome.
+Adjustment accounted for every measured covariate, but some unmeasured factor could still influence both the RHC decision and the outcome.
 - Any patient not known to have died within 30 days is treated as censored at exactly day 30, not their true last-contact date.
 This is the dataset's real design and worth knowing before interpreting the survival results.
-- Some subgroups express covariate imbalance, even after adjustment.
-IPW weights are computed once and reused across subgroups for stability; three disease-category subgroups (CHF, Cirrhosis, COPD) show real residual covariate imbalance within them, so those three estimates should be trusted less than the overall and severity-tier results.
+- Some subgroups expressed covariate imbalance, even after adjustment.
+IPW weights were computed once and reused across subgroups for stability; three disease-category subgroups (CHF, Cirrhosis, COPD) showed real residual covariate imbalance within them, so those three estimates should be trusted less than the overall and severity-tier results.
-- Two covariates violate the Cox model's proportional-hazards assumption, which can influence the model's accuracy.
-RHC's own hazard ratio does not, so the headline finding is unaffected.
+- Two covariates violated the Cox model's proportional-hazards assumption, which could influence the model's accuracy.
+RHC's own hazard ratio did not, so the headline finding was unaffected.
 - Two disease categories were excluded (Colon cancer, Lung cancer) for having too few treated patients to produce a reliable estimate.

 ## How to Run